wighawag/hardhat-deploy/README.md

 This plugin adds the _deploy_ task to Buidler

-This tasks will be executing scripts in the `deploy` folder and save contract deployment for configured chains
+This tasks will be executing scripts in the `deploy` folder and save contract deployments

 ## Environment extensions